ALQassem-Oweida/HTML-CSS--Tasks/README.md

 # HTML-Tasks
-Some HTML Tasks for Orange Coding Academy
+Daily HTML and CSS Tasks we did at Orange Coding Academy